OpenTreeOfLife/ot-ansible/README.md

 sudo privileges.

-MTH has an `ot-private` repo that interacts with a fresh AWS instance to create an "admin" account with sudo privileges and the open tree keys (the SSH private keys are not in that repo, developers need to be given those).
-Other than the user account creation, the only initial steps applied to the OS (currently ubuntu 16.04) boil down
+MTH has an `ot-private` repo that interacts with a fresh AWS instance to create an "admin" account with sudo privileges and the open tree keys.
-to:
+Other the user account creation, the only initial steps applied to the OS boil down to:

     apt update
-    apt upgrade
+    apt upgrade -y
-    apt install python-dev
+    apt install python-dev -y

 Then you have to add the hostname to the hosts file in this repo.

+## Usage

 # Thanks